Alabama Federal Appeals Lawyers

 In a federal criminal appeal, you don’t face a jury passing upon your guilt or innocence.
 You now have a panel of judges tasked with determining whether the trial court committed legal errors that may have caused your conviction.

-As such, a federal criminal appeals involves only legal questions.
+As such, an Alabama Federal Appeals involves only legal questions.
 These include whether the Government presented sufficient evidence of your guilt beyond a reasonable doubt, whether the trial judge erroneously allowed or excluded evidence, and whether the trial judge incorrectly instructed the jury on the elements of the crime or how to determine guilt or innocence.
 How the Court of Appeals reads the criminal statute under which you were convicted may impact whether your conduct, even if proved, was illegal.

 As you’ll read below, these questions are answered based on the record of the criminal proceedings.
 The appeals court does not receive new evidence or examine the existing evidence with a view of finding the facts.